What are the Best Romantic New Hampshire Getaways?

 Perhaps more than in any other New England seacoast town, it’s easy to imagine what life was like in this country when it was new and growing thanks to Portsmouth’s living history museum, Strawbery Banke, which isn’t a “museum” so much as a collection of 32 homes and establishments, most in their original locations and manned by costumed guides who interpret the lives and duties of the actual families who lived and worked in them.

-Just one of the draws of Portsmouth, this romantic seacoast town is also known for great dining, fun shopping and the Martin Hill Inn, voted “Best Garden Lovers B&B in New England” by Yankee Magazine.
+Just one of the draws of Portsmouth, this romantic seacoast town is also known for great dining, and fun shopping.

 SOUTHWEST CORNER/KEENE/PETERBOROUGH